CatalaLang/catala/tests/README.md

 5. Re-reun `make` to check that everything passes.
 6. That's it, you've fixed the Catala test suite to adapt for changes in the language.

+If a compiler change causes a lot of regressions (error message formatting changes for instance), you can mass-reset the expected the outputs with `make reset_tests`.
+**Caution**: use at your own risk, regressions should be fixed one by one in general.